DurishettyAnirudh/Machine-Learning/Readme.md

-This are my practice projects for machine learning
+### These are my practice projects for machine learning